Rectorial Election 2021 Result

-In June 2019, she was awarded an Honorary doctorate in Laws from the University of Glasgow in recognition of her career and contribution to the legal world.
+In 2019, she was awarded an honorary doctorate in Laws from the University of Glasgow in Recognition of her career and contribution to Scottish law.

 - It is Lady Rae’s firm belief that “those who have achieved their goals have a duty to encourage and support the young, particularly the underprivileged, essentially to give something back”.

-- She is proactive in supporting young people from underrepresented backgrounds – she has been a dedicated student mentor for 10 years, charity ambassador, and youth project patron.
+- She is proactive in supporting young people from underrepresented backgrounds.
+For example, she has been a dedicated student mentor for 10 years, charity ambassador, and youth project patron.